-We believe that the best approach to tackling the plastic problem is to collect used conventional petro-chemical based plastics, and to recycle them for further use.
+We believe that the best approach to tackling the plastic problem is to collect used conventional petro-chemical based plastics and to recycle for further use.

-By giving used plastics new life, less plastic will pollute our seas, be incinerated or be sent to landfill.
+By giving used plastics new life, the global littering problem can be addresses, less plastic will pollute our seas and the value of used packaging with potential for re-use can be maximised rather that the waste items being incinerated or be sent to landfill.
 Cambrian provides companies with a choice of recycled plastic packaging.
 Our spray bottles and jerry cans are available in Ecycle™, recycled HDPE.

 Cambrian Packaging wholeheartedly supports the move towards a circular economy.
-We are committed to change, and our methods demonstrate that plastic isn’t a problem if efficient recycling is embraced.
-We hope to see further improvements in the UK’s recycling network, alongside better consumer education regarding how and why materials should be recycled.
-We know that real progress can only be made if PCR polymer is consistently available to manufacturers so rapid expansion of the UK and European plastics recycling sector will be necessary to maintain sufficient supply and this may require significant corporate and government investment.
-We look forward to such moves in the near future to better aid suppliers, manufacturers and consumers in their desire to reduce plastic pollution.
+We’re committed to change, and our methods demonstrate that plastic isn’t a problem if efficient recycling is embraced.
+We hope to see further improvements in the UK’s domestic recycling capacity aided by better consumer education about how and why materials should be recycled.
+We know that real progress can only be made if PCR polymer is consistently available to manufacturers so rapid expansion of the UK plastics recycling sector will be essential to establish sufficient supply ahead of the proposed Packging Tax (April 2022) and forus as a nation and society to make tangible progress toward sustainability.
+This may require significant corporate and government investment and as a company we look forward to such moves in the near future to better aid suppliers, manufacturers and consumers in their desire to reduce plastic pollution.

-Our belief is that the collection, reprocessing and reuse of conventional plastic for recycled plastic packaging is the best way forward.
+Our belief is that the collection and reprocessing of conventional plastic waste for further use as a constituent in the manufacture of plastic packaging is the best way forward.

-You can find general product and material guidance below.
-For specific information per product, please contact us.
+General product and material guidance is below, for specific information per product, please contact us

 What can consumers do to help?

-If we are all better educated about what types of plastics can be recycled, this will speed up our progress towards the circular economy.
-All modern plastic items have a stamp on them indicating what category of plastic they fall into (this is usually displayed on the bottom of the product).
-There are seven categories, which are listed below.
+If we’re all better educated about what types of plastics can be recycled, this will speed up our progress towards the circular economy.
+All modern plastic items have their resin identification code moulded in during production (this is usually displayed on the bottom of the product in the case of bottles, tubs, pails etc).
+There are seven categories, which are listed below: